harikrishnasunkara/CustomerDetails_BuiltWithMaven/README.md

 	search customers by post code
 	search customer by customer ID

-	While designing RAML, I have used some best practises and used Libraries, traits and Data types.
+	While designing RAML 1.0 in design centre , I have used some best practises and used Libraries, traits and Data types.
 I have used H2 as in Memory Database
 	The implementations also uses Cache scope to improve performance.
 	Caching can be disabled by passing a query parameter bypasscache=true

+To run this code please use the Mule server 3.8.5 EE.

+Configuration XMLS:

+1.Customersaerchapiusingresourcetypestrais.xml (API router process) 2.Customersearchapiimpl.xml (Implementation process of API) 3.Consumer.xml (Is for testing purpose)

+The code is running and I have tested all the unit test cases successfully.

 This is a maven based mule project so, it will manage its dependencies.
 As I have used enterprise edition to build maven repository it needs password so please use Enterprise edition password.